gamblevore/speedie/Documentation/Errors.md

 1 issue found.
 `

-Well, what about recursive symlink errors or file-busy errors?
-The filesystem has about 50 errors, and expecting the programmer to know the names of all of them is impossible.
-All you want is "what was the error name, and did it fail".

-Speedie give you that.
+Speedie will handle every file-system error, not just file-not-found.
 The python code (copied from a popular website on the 1st page of google-search) doesn't.
 If it fails for any other reason than "file not found"... this code fails to give the correct error message.
 So speedie is better, again.